World Cup wows fans after scintillating start

 Stadiums were late and over budget and much of the infrastructure promised by the government was never delivered.

-The spotlight also fell on soccer’s world governing body FIFA and the continuing fallout over allegations of corruption surrounding the awarding of the 2018 and 2022 World Cups.
+The spotlight also fell on football’s world governing body FIFA and the continuing fallout over allegations of corruption surrounding the awarding of the 2018 and 2022 World Cups.

 “I have a tainted relationship with FIFA at the moment, but the football is doing the talking,” said Jim Rendall, a disillusioned fan who has been to four World Cups but opted to watch this one at home in Scotland.